erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

    receiving institution needs to request the sending institution to make the change).

- * Second approach (`R-MASTER`) is that the mobility history is **stored on the receiving institution's servers**.
+ * Second approach (`R-HOST`) is that the mobility history is **stored on the receiving institution's servers**.
 You might say that in this case, the mobility history describes an "incoming mobility" (as opposed to "outgoing" one).

    Coordinators from the sending institution are allowed to log in to the receiving institution's system, and then they can create and update the mobility data.
-Receiving institution is the "master" of the data, and it is the sending institution that has to "ask" to make a change.
+Receiving institution is the "host" of the data, and it is the sending institution that has to "ask" to make a change.

 It's also worth noting that:

  * Some institutions probably use a mixed approach.
-For example, they use `S-MASTER` for a subset of mobility properties, and `R-MASTER` for the rest, depending on which side seems to the more authoritative in regard of the particular property.
-It's important to emphasize that this mixed approach is still a [master/slave][master-slave] approach (as every property has a single master).
+For example, they use `S-HOST` for a subset of mobility properties, and `R-HOST` for the rest, depending on which side seems to the more authoritative in regard of the particular property.
+It's important to emphasize that this mixed approach is still a [master/slave][master-slave] approach (as every property has a single host).

  * No institutions we know of chose a truly [multi-master][multi-master] approach (in which every change would be asynchronously propagated and all conflicts were automatically resolved).

-Both `S-MASTER` and `R-MASTER` approaches offer exactly the same functionality.
+Both `S-HOST` and `R-HOST` approaches offer exactly the same functionality.
 The only **functional difference** between them is the problem of authority ("who has the final say?").